jimklimov/illumos-splitroot-scripts/README.md

 Also provided is an optional patch for network-related services which would reduce or eliminate their dependency on the `/usr` filesystem.

-# beadm-firefly-update.sh
+## beadm-firefly-update.sh

-A recent addition to this project is a script that aims to help manage keeping up-to-date the Firefly Failsafe image in a separate bootfs.
+A recent addition to this project is a script that aims to help manage keeping up-to-date the Firefly Failsafe image in a "standalone" bootfs or "integrated" with an OS rootfs.

 The script is likely to evolve, keep tuned...

 Hope this helps,